Megamjm/Comfyvn-ToolProject/architecture.md

 Outputs:

-Extension sync (copy/update); health check; persona import
+Extension sync (copy/update); health check; session context sync; persona import

-Acceptance: Personas/world lore can be pulled and linked into Scenes.
+Acceptance: Personas/world lore can be pulled and linked into Scenes; session sync returns a reply payload in ≤2 s on the mock transport.

 Part B — Plugin loader (future)